rp-rs/rp-hal/rp235x-hal-examples/README.md

     Finished `dev` profile [unoptimized + debuginfo] target(s) in 14.97s
 ```

-This builds the default target, which is the for the ARM and the elf file
+This builds the default target, which is Arm mode and the ELF file
 is located at `./target/thumbv8m.main-none-eabihf/debug/blinky`:

 ```console
 $ file ./target/thumbv8m.main-none-eabihf/debug/blinky
 ./target/thumbv8m.main-none-eabihf/debug/blinky: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

-If you want to build the RISC-V you specify the target directly to override the default:
+If you want to build the RISC-V mode you specify the target directly to override the default:

 ```console
 $ cargo build --target=riscv32imac-unknown-none-elf --bin blinky
    Compiling nb v1.1.0